 How is “currently in operation” defined?
 If a business was in operation but closed because of COVID, it would make sense that the business should be eligible for this funding.
 “Currently in operation” means that the business has not permanently closed, gone out of business, filed for bankruptcy.

 Can the funds be used to assist a business owner with making payments on a loan that they received prior to the start of the pandemic, even if it’s for an equipment purchase?
-Funds may be used for working capital to cover business costs, such as rent, staffing, and utilities.
+Funds may be used for working capital to cover business costs, such as rent, staffing, utilities and technical assistance, general support and stabilization of the business.
+Funds may also be used for purchasing personal protection equipment (PPE).
 Microenterprise Assistance Program funds may not be used for major equipment purchases, purchase of real property, construction activities, business expansion, or lobbying.